Injured On The Job? Rely On A Work Injury Lawyer To Get The Compensation You Deserve.

 Workplace injuries usually fall into one of two categories:

-Acute injury: A sudden, traumatic event such as an automobile accident, an accident involving tools or equipment, an explosion or a fall injury occurring at work.
+- Acute injury: This is a sudden, traumatic event that occurs at work, such as an automobile accident, an accident involving tools or equipment, an explosion or a fall injury.
 Construction accidents typically fall under this category.
 Lifting injuries affecting health care workers and industrial workers are also sometimes sudden events.
 An injured worker is usually eligible for workers’ compensation benefits, including medical treatment and temporary disability benefits.
-In most cases, a worker is also entitled to a monetary award for permanent functional loss, affecting your working ability and/or your normal daily activities.
+In most cases, a worker is also entitled to a monetary award for permanent functional loss, affecting their working ability and/or their normal daily activities.

-Chronic or cumulative injury/illness: An occupational disease occurring over time, including repetitive stress injuries.
+- Chronic or cumulative injury/illness: This category involves an occupational disease occurring over time, including repetitive stress injuries.
 Workers whose work activities have taken place inside moldy buildings may become disabled as a result of “sick building syndrome.”
 Exposure to asbestos dust could cause asbestosis or other pulmonary diseases after years of exposure.
 Exposure to carcinogens at work could cause serious or fatal illnesses as well.

 Both examples are workers’ compensation cases – those triggered by traumatic, single-event injuries and those involving occupational stress and strain or diseases.
-Our workers’ compensation lawyers help victims of both types of cases throughout the State of New Jersey and often take on extremely challenging cases.
+The workers’ compensation lawyers at Jacobs, Schwalbe & Petruzzelli, P.C. help victims of both types of cases throughout the state of New Jersey and often take on extremely challenging cases.

-In addition to workers’ compensation, our attorneys also practice in both personal injury law and federal social security disability law.
+In addition to workers’ compensation, the firm’s attorneys also practice in both personal injury law and federal Social Security Disability law.
 While these three practice areas are distinct from one another, there is considerable overlap.
-Our expertise in all three areas means we often have insights and perspectives that other attorneys who only practice one of these areas might miss.
-We can help you maximize your options, such as pursuing a third-party liability claim and/or a social security claim in addition to workers’ comp benefits.
+The lawyers’ expertise in all three areas means that they often have insights and perspectives that other attorneys who only practice one of these areas might miss.
+They can help you maximize your options, such as pursuing a third-party liability claim and/or a Social Security claim in addition to workers’ comp benefits.

-Our Work Typically Comes At No Cost To You – Contact Us Today
+The Firm’s Lawyers’ Work Typically Comes At No Cost To You – Contact The Firm Today

-If we represent you, our attorney’s fees will be collected only if we obtain benefits for you at the conclusion of your case.
+If the firm’s lawyers represent you, their attorney’s fees will be collected only if they obtain benefits for you at the conclusion of your case.
 In most cases, the workers’ compensation carrier is responsible for paying most of the counsel fee.